The history of the creation of joint financial supervision

 A structural change was effected in June 2005, through which the FSA organised its work based on supervision of capital and supervision of services.
 Supervision of capital mainly covers the solvency and sustainability of market participants, while supervision of services is aimed at ensuring the transparency, reliability and efficiency of financial services.

-The management board of the FSA currently consists of Raul Malmstein (chairman), Kilvar Kessler, Andres Kurgpõld and Kaido Tropp.
+The management board of the FSA currently consists of Kilvar Kessler (chairman), Andres Kurgpõld and Andre Nõmm.